DoNOF/DoNOFsw/README.md

 - **RUNTYP = DYN** - Born-Oppenheimer on-the-fly molecular dynamics

 Other common options include excited states calculation (**ERPA=T**) and NOF-MBPT calculations (**MBPT=T**).

-A complete list of the variables can be found in the online manual through the links: https://donof-documentation.readthedocs.io/, https://donof.readthedocs.io/